Spelt/ZXing.Delphi/README.md

 ### Usage
+If you use a Delphi older then 11.1 then you NEED to set a compiler Define in your 'project options->Delphi compiler->Conditional defines'.
+Set this in your target platforms or All platforms.
+See demo applications.
+- FRAMEWORK_VCL - this predefined variable is set to true if the project uses the VCL framework
+- FRAMEWORK_FMX - this predefined variable is set to true if the project uses the FireMonkey (FMX) framework

 The simplest example of using ZXing.Delphi looks something like this:

 Include all the files in your project or use search path like included test application